Chevrolet Chevelle: Chevelle SS

-The $162 Super Sport package was available on the upscale Malibu two-door hardtop and convertible models; the option added special exterior brightwork with SS emblems and the 14-inch full-disc wheel covers from the Impala SS.
+The $162 Super Sport package was available on the upscale Malibu two-door hardtop, and convertible models; the option added special exterior brightwork with SS emblems, and the 14-inch full-disc wheel covers from the Impala SS.
 Inside, the vinyl bucket-seat interior featured a floor console for models equipped with the optional Muncie aluminum four-speed manual or Powerglide two-speed automatic instead of the standard three-speed manual.
-Malibu SS also came with a four-gauge cluster in place of engine warning lights, and a dash-mounted tachometer was optional.
+Malibu SS also came with a four-gauge cluster instead of engine warning lights, and a dash-mounted tachometer was optional.
 The available 283-cubic-inch four-barrel V8 engine was rated at 220 hp, the same rating as the 1957 Chevrolet Power-Pak 283 engine.

 Starting in mid-1964, the Chevelle could be ordered with the division's 327-cubic-inch V8, in either 250 or 300 hp.
-Both used a four-barrel carburetor and 10.5:1 compression.
-For 1965, Chevrolet also added the 350-hp 327 V8 as a Regular Production Option (RPO) L79.
+Both used a four-barrel carburetor, and 10.5:1 compression.
+For 1965, Chevrolet added the 350-hp 327 V8 as a Regular Production Option (RPO) L79.

 A total of 294,160 Chevelles were built in the first year, including 76,860 SS models.
 After 1965, the Malibu SS badge disappeared except for those sold in Canada.
 A limited 201 Malibu SS 396 'Z-16' big-block-equipped cars were also eventually produced starting in late 1965, with most being built between mid-March and mid-April.

 The Chevelle SS 396 became a series of its own in 1966 with series/style numbers 13817 and 13867.